 Encourage students to let you know if any of the signals don’t feel comfortable for them to use.
 Let them know it’s OK to approach you to discuss it privately.
 Gestures don’t always mean the same thing across cultures.

-Also, students who struggle with motor issues may have difficulty making some of the signals.
+Also, students who struggle with motor skills may have difficulty making some of the signals.
 Share with the class any modifications or variations you’ve created based on your conversations with specific students.
 If there’s a reason behind a modification that’s appropriate to share with the class, such as a cultural difference in the use of a signal, make that a learning moment.
 (You don’t have to specify who brought that difference to your attention.)

 4. Display a poster or bulletin board with an example of each signal.
 It can serve as a visual reminder for students and classroom guests.
 You can even make your own visuals by taking photos of your students using the signals.
 Many students also benefit from a handout version for their desks or notebooks.